mishhuang/mishhuang/README.md

 Junior Software Engineer at Skyward IT Solutions
 ------------------------------------------------

-I've been learning to code after switching career paths from healthcare.
+I'm a Software Engineer with a passion for technology and healthcare.
+I've been learning to code after switching career paths from medicine.
 While I started off with HTML and CSS, I've really been enjoying backend development as well.
 Currently, I'm working as a junior software engineer, where I develop AI solutions with a strong focus on human-centered design.

 * 🌍  I'm based in the Washington, DC area
 * ✉️  You can contact me at [mhuang987@gmail.com](mailto:mhuang987@gmail.com)